Transfigurations: Plot

-Captain Sunad of the intercepting ship communicates with the Enterprise, announcing he is from the planet Zalkon and that he wants John returned to him.
-He explains that John is a criminal who has been given a death sentence.
-Captain Picard considers the situation, but refuses to release John to the Zalkonians without more information as to the charges.
-He contacts the other ship and mentions John's strange powers, which alarms Captain Sunad.
-Sunad immediately triggers a device which causes the entire Enterprise crew to become unable to breathe.
-John resists the device and heals everyone aboard the Enterprise with one bright flash of his energy.
+Commander Sunad of the intercepting ship communicates with the Enterprise, announcing he is from the planet Zalkon, and that John is a criminal facing a death sentence.
+Captain Picard refuses to release John to the Zalkonians without more information as to the charges.
+When Picard mentions John's strange powers, Sunad is alarmed and triggers a device which causes the entire Enterprise crew to become unable to breathe.
+John heals everyone aboard the Enterprise with one bright flash of his energy.

-His memory now restored, John transports Sunad to the Enterprise using his powers.
-John explains that his race has reached a new stage in evolution, in which they are evolving into beings of energy.
-His homeworld's government fears what is happening and, telling the population it is a deadly sickness, kills any who show the signs of change; John and others aboard the ship were escaping from their homeworld when attacked.
+His memory now restored, John teleports Sunad to the Enterprise and explains that his race has reached a new stage in evolution, in which they are becoming beings of energy.
+His homeworld's government fears what is happening and kills any who show the signs of change; John and others were escaping from their homeworld when attacked.
 John then becomes the first to complete the transformation, becoming invulnerable.

 John offers to help Sunad make this transformation as well, but Sunad still refuses.
 John sends Sunad back to his own ship, warning him that their government can no longer keep their people in ignorance.
-The Zalkonian ship then leaves the area.
-John bids the crew good-bye, transforms into energy and departs the ship.
-While it's not known where John went, the implication is that John left for his homeworld so that other Zalkonians would have the chance to evolve and join him.
+The Zalkonian ship retreats.
+John bids the Enterprise crew good-bye, transforms into energy and departs the ship.